 A number of changes have occurred in the philosophy curriculum in the last several years.
-"Appendix One" provides an overview of requirements within the major.
-In addition, both minors are now aligned at 18 in terms of the total credit hours required to complete them.
 The Department regularly meets to review its curriculum and identify ways in which it can be improved.
+As a result of our careful review and revisions, our program is now organized as follows.